JaxkDev/Bounty/README.md

 # Bounty

-A highly customized plugin to bring bounty's to PMMP (only pmmp, no forks/spoons) Made by Jaxk (aka Jackthehack), thank you to the community in the above discord for providing soo many suggestions !
+A highly customized plugin to bring bounty's to PMMP (only pmmp, no forks/spoons) Made by JaxkDev, thank you to the community in the above discord for providing soo many suggestions !

 ### Usage:
 - /bounty help/ver/credits